iosusan/prefect_2/terraform/README.md

 defined in ~/.aws/credentials and added to tf file

 # Requirements
-The terraform binary, a vortualenv with the project_requirements.txt installed
+The terraform binary, a virtualenv with the project_requirements.txt installed

 # Files
 ec2.tf contains the ec2 instances stuff